 The study was led by Marzieh Salehi, MD, an associate professor in the Endocrinology, Metabolism, and Diabetes division.
 Salehi and the study’s researchers looked at glucose metabolism in an eight-year post-surgery gastric bypass patient compared to a group of healthy controls.
 The study appeared in the May online edition of the Diabetologia journal.

-Many experts agree that weight loss effects of gastric bypass in regards to glucose metabolism occur because of enhanced secretion and action of GLP-1, a gut hormone.
+Many experts agree that weight loss effects of gastric bypass in regards to glucose metabolism occur because of enhanced secretion and action of GLP-1.
 The central question remains whether this increase happens because of the rapid movement of nutrition through the reconfigured gastrointestinal tract or not.

 Rapid Passage of Nutrients

 The study’s main finding shows that the gastric bypass patient had increased GLP-1 action independent of the route of feed compared to healthy controls as well as increased plasma GLP-1 concentrations.
 The study’s researchers believe that this is most likely because of increased secretion and GLP-1 action after gastric bypass surgery and is not because of the rapid passage of nutrients into the lower gut.

 Salehi does recognize that these findings do pertain to just a single-person case study.
 However, she believes that their findings of the increased role of GLP-1 in the insulin response are significant.
 Understanding the underlying reasons why gastric bypass surgery improves blood sugar levels will help develop various treatment options.